new-idea-machine/os-lesson-delivery-system/README.md

 1. Start by running `npm install` from the root directory.
 This command will target all workspaces within.

-Note: If you encounter errors and want to deactive the virtual environment, run the command `deactivate`.
+Note: If you encounter errors and want to deactivate the virtual environment, run the command `deactivate`.